 The very first entry to the project is Audrey from Audrey Cooks with her Braised Pork in Soy Sauce and Rock Sugar recipe.
 This dish is one of my favourite, with the pork sautéeing in its fat and then slowly left to simmer to reduce the liquid, the pork caramelises and becomes incredibly tender.
 My friend Lyn was just asking me for the recipe the other day so, it is a timely coincidence that I have it with me.

 *Please note that this is an adapted version as I could not find certain ingredients in this sort space of time.
 For the original recipe, please go here.
+Thanks Audrey for your fantastic recipe.
+Just so you know, I’m having it for dinner tonight and G’s already liking it.

 - 600 grams of pork ribs (cut into 3 cm chunks)